 First and foremost, the Bereans were not, as it often assumed, believers in Christ, but merely students (though burgeoning) of the word.
 We know this in two ways from Acts 17.

 The first is the immediate reference.
 The Bereans are “these” (vs. 11).
 This refers to vs. 10 where read that “these” were found in “the synagogue of the Jews” in Berea.
 Though called the apostle to the Gentiles (Romans 11:13 & Galatians 2:9), Saul’s early ministry also contained an essential element of Christ’s: he was sent to the lost house of Israel (Matthew 10:6 cf. Acts 9:15).
 So in Acts 9, shortly after his conversion he “straightway preached Christ in the synagogues” (Acts 9:20 – emphasis mine).

 The next time Paul is mentioned in terms of preaching and public ministry, we see that he is being called by the church at Antioch to be an evangelist.
-And his first act of ministry is to preach the word of God “in the synagogues of the Jews” (Acts 13:5 cf. vs. 14, 14:1 et. al.) It appeared that the apostle was quite strategic, either by striving to turn the synagogues into Christian churches or convert their attendants into Christ followers.
-So in Acts 17:10, when we read that Paul and Silas came into the synagogue, we are witnessing another example of this principle of Paul’s early calling
+And his first act of ministry is to preach the word of God “in the synagogues of the Jews” (Acts 13:5 cf. vs. 14, 14:1 et. al.).
+It appeared that the apostle was quite strategic, either by striving to turn the synagogues into Christian churches or convert their attendants into Christ followers.
+So in Acts 17:10, when we read that Paul and Silas came into the synagogue, we are witnessing another example of this principle in action.